93million/catkeys/README.md

 npx catkeys create-key --keydir catkeys
 ```

+> ⚠️ Creating a new server key will invalidate all client keys as clients keys are created from server keys.
+Server keys can be updated (using `create-key --server --update`) so that client keys remain valid.

 Take a look in your `catkeys` directory - you will now see `client.catkey` and `server.catkey`

 ```